chimezie/generative_redfoot/README.md

 <img src="animated_chatbot.gif" alt="Animated GIF of PDL chatbot."/>

-The Model class can be extended and incorporated into how a dispatcher creates the PDL Python objects from a PDL file to incorporate the functionality for evaluating the prompts against the models specified in PDL using any accumulated conversational context, prompts, and generation parameters (sampling parameters, for example), (optionally) updating the context as the program execution continues.
-This is how mlx is used to implement the model loading and inference.
+The Model class can be extended and incorporated into how a dispatcher creates the PDL Python objects from a PDL file to incorporate the functionality for evaluating the prompts against the models specified in PDL.
+The evaluation manages accumulated conversational context, prompts, and generation parameters (sampling parameters, for example), (optionally) updating the context as the program execution continues.
+MLX is used to implement the model loading and inference.

-However, the language of the PDL file can be extended with additional custom functionality, and other LLM systems can handle the evaluation.
+However, the language of the PDL file can be extended with additional custom functionality and other LLM systems can handle the evaluation.

-It depends on the PyYaml and click third-party Python libraries as well as mlx and can be run this way, where `document.pdl` is a PDL file.
+It depends on the PyYaml and click third-party Python libraries as well as MLX and can be run this way, where `document.pdl` is a PDL file.
 ```commandline
 % Usage: generative_redfoot [OPTIONS] PDL_FILE